-Dr. Robert Inman, co-director of the UHN Spondylitis Clinic at the Schroeder Arthritis Institute.
+Dr. Nigil Haroon, co-director of the UHN Spondylitis Clinic at the Schroeder Arthritis Institute.

 Ankylosing spondylitis (AS) is a form of arthritis that triggers inflammation of the spine, causing severe pain.
 If it goes untreated, AS can also cause permanent damage to the spine, limiting mobility.
 AS can also lead to fatigue and depression.

 AS affects just over one per cent of the population, or more than 400,000 Canadians, nearly all of whom get it when they are between 15 and 40.

 Drs.
 Robert Inman and Nigil Haroon are the co-directors of the UHN Spondylitis Clinic at the Schroeder Arthritis Institute.
 With their team, they are shedding light on this complex disease.